brainstream/OPL-PC-Tools/README.md

 # OPL PC Tools

 Desktop tools for working with [Open PS2 Loader](https://github.com/ifcaro/Open-PS2-Loader) storages.
-Written in Qt and running on Linux and MS Window (XP and higher).
+Written in Qt and can be run on Linux and MS Window (XP and higher).

 With OPL PC Tools you can: